 Glaucoma is essentially a neurode-

-lost vision cannot be restored.
-However, with proper treatment, the progress of the disease can be slowed down and the vision you still have can be saved.
+the disease can be slowed down and the vision you still have can be saved.
 As with diabetes or high blood pressure, the ultimate goal with glaucoma is maintenance.
 Here, too, prevention is worth multiple pounds of cure.

 Dr. Graebe received both his B.S degree in Visual Science and Doctorate of Optometry from Indiana University.
 He is a Behavioral Optometrist and learning expert.
 He has been in private practice here in the Bluegrass area for the past 32 years.